 Among its many amazing actions, Berberine can lower blood sugar levels without the need for the standard drug ‘Metformin‘ and interestingly enough, as an unexpected side-effect, it has been found that diabetics who regularly take Metformin have a much lower incidence of cancer.

-If ‘Berberine’ truly can serve the same purpose as Metformin, which ‘reduces the liver’s ability to produce glucose for release into the bloodstream‘, by cutting off the main food source for cancerous cells to thrive, surely then, would it not be prudent to explore and extrapolate ‘Berberine’s’ untold values, especially in the fight against cancer!!??
+If ‘Berberine’ truly can serve the same purpose as Metformin, which ‘reduces the liver’s ability to produce glucose for release into the bloodstream‘, by cutting off one of the main food sources for cancerous cells to thrive, surely then, would it not be prudent to explore and extrapolate ‘Berberine’s’ untold values, especially in the fight against cancer!!??